aidendotgg/tnttagutilities/readme.md

 - `/tstats <optional user>` shows you someone's TNT Tag stats, or your own.
 - `/names <optional user>` shows you someone's name history, or your own.
 - `/blacklist add/remove <user>` adds user to a blacklist and gives them a yellow colored name on the player list and on their nametag so you can spot players you want to avoid.
+- `/showbarriers` allows you to toggle the visibility of barriers on the map.

 ## Images
 <img src="https://r2.e-z.host/2082d908-7c65-4fc3-b02a-5f50f9141543/5eccig1n.png" />